 Yale is then connected to the Internet2 via the Connecticut Education Network (CEN) which connects, in turn, to Northern Crossroads GigaPop (NOX).
 Yale has one direct 10-Gbps connection from the Science DMZ and one firewalled 10-Gbps connection from the main campus network.

-The YCRC can facilitate new connections to the Science Network in your laboratory or department.
-The current estimated cost for a completely new installation is about $360, though costs may vary.
+The YCRC can facilitate new connections to the Science Network in your laboratory or department, and provide pricing information.
 To get a new Science Network connection, please use our request form.